datagrok-ai/public/help/access/access.md

 | Linked data          | SPARQL     |
 | Box                  | Filename   |

 The result of a query execution is represented by the [function call](../datagrok/functions/function-call.md).
-For instructions on how to run, share queries, and manage queries prorammatically, see [developer's documentation](../develop/how-to/access-data.md).
+For instructions on how to run, share queries, and manage queries programmatically, see [developer's documentation](../develop/how-to/access-data.md).

 A data query is an [entity](../datagrok/objects.md), which means it can be shared, assigned permissions, annotated, and more.